truenas/documentation/content/TrueCommand/Recommendations/Syslog.md

     identifier: TrueCommand   # will be added as tag in the logs
 {{< / highlight >}}

-Then restart the container.
+Restart the container.

 ## Server Setup

-To try it out, an Rsyslog server can easily be setup with Docker.
+An Rsyslog server can easily be setup with Docker.

 ### rsyslog.conf